An Overview of Lumbar Foraminal Stenosis

-Lumbar foraminal stenosis/collapse is very similar to lumbar spinal stenosis in the sense that it involves the narrowing of an area within the spinal canal.
+Lumbar foraminal stenosis (collapse of the lumbar spine) is very similar to lumbar spinal stenosis in the sense that it involves the narrowing of an area within the spinal canal.
 The individual nerves will exit through a small hole in the side of the spine in between the two vertebrae.
 This nerve root exiting occurs at every level in the spine.
 Do not confuse this condition with lumbar central stenosis where all the nerves in the canal are compressed.
-With lumbar foramenal stenosis, the compression is at the exit hole of the nerve (the foramen).
+With lumbar foraminal stenosis, the compression is at the exit hole of the nerve (the foramen).
 Since the exiting hole is known as the foramen, narrowing of this hole is called foramenal stenosis (obviously- stenosis means narrowing).
 The stenosis is caused by the clogging of this nerve opening with bone spur, debris from degenerative facet disease and/or unilateral collapse of the disc (foramenal collapse).

 The biomechanics are very easy to understand.
 The nerve hole is made up of a clam shell of the vertebra above and the vertebra below.
 This hole enlarges with bending forward and narrows with bending backwards and to the side of the hole (right sided hole will narrow with right lateral bending).
 If the hole is clogged up or the nerve root is swollen (which can happen to a pinched nerve), the nerve will be compressed with standing and walking and relaxed with sitting forward, crouching and leaning over a counter (or shopping cart).

-The most common symptom associated with lumbar foraminal stenosis/collapse is unilateral or one-sided buttocks or leg pain with standing and walking.
+The most common symptom associated with collapse of the lumbar spine is unilateral or one-sided buttocks or leg pain with standing and walking.
 This pain goes away with sitting forward, crouching or leaning over a counter (or even a shopping cart).
 When the pain occurs, it normally starts in the buttocks and with prolonged standing, will radiate down the front or rear of the leg.
 It can be a pins and needles pain or just numbness.

-If the compression is not associated with a collapse of the foramen, a simple microsurgical foramenotomy can be performed.
+If the compression is not associated with a collapse of the foramen, a simple microsurgical foramenotomy can be performed to treat a collapse of the lumbar spine.
 The recurrence rate can be as much as 10-30% depending upon the anatomy.
 There are cases where the vertebra is so degenerative (very little motion), a foramenectomy can be used with a better success rate.
-If the vertebra is collapsed unilaterally on the side of the stenosis (foramenal collapse), a TLIF (Transforaminal Lumbar Interbody Fusion) may be necessary to free the nerve and prevent future impairment to the nerve.
+If the vertebra is collapsed unilaterally on the side of the stenosis (foraminal collapse), a TLIF (Transforaminal Lumbar Interbody Fusion) may be necessary to free the nerve and prevent future impairment to the nerve.